A great Omaha restaurant, and one of our favorites, V. Mertz!

 Overall, Mrs. Nom and I feel that V. Mertz is one of the best dining experiences we have ever had, not only in Omaha, but in our various travels.
 Chef Seymour’s skills and passion for food is evident in the dishes we tasted and the attention to detail he asks of his staff.
 Service was excellent, with knowledgeable servers who were quick and efficient.

 Mrs Nom and I would highly recommend V. Mertz and hope you too will go and enjoy some serious gastronomy!
+Also, check out J Coco’s as part of Omaha as well!

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!